Roy Hart: Background

 Hart studied English and psychology at the Witwatersrand University, Johannesburg before coming to England to train as an actor at the Royal Academy of Dramatic Art (RADA).
 He recalled:

 I came to England from South Africa…I won a scholarship to RADA and was told I had a good voice and stage personality.
 Yet I had known for some time that my voice was not rooted, not literally embodied...
 On leaving RADA I was immediately offered a most promising opening in the Theatre…I made an extraordinary choice.
 I turned down the proffered 'big chance' in order to research into the nature and meaning of the human voice.

 Hart began taking lessons with Alfred Wolfsohn in 1947.
 Upon his teacher's death in 1962 the long-standing attendants of the Alfred Wolfsohn Voice Research Centre divided with Hart taking leadership of one group who were joined by students of Hart's acting lessons while the other group continued their attempts to maintain the centre and its therapeutic focus.

-The work of both the Roy Hart Theatre and the Alfred Wolfsohn Research Centre was documented in writing, film, photographs, and Phonograph recordings by author, film maker, and archivist Leslie Shepard.
+The work of both the Roy Hart Theatre and the Alfred Wolfsohn Voice Research Centre was documented in writing, film, photographs, and Phonograph recordings by author, film maker, and archivist Leslie Shepard.

 This documentation was used as the primary material upon which to base written papers that Hart read in 1963 at the Jung Institute in London; in 1964 at the Sixth International Congress for Psychotherapy in London; in 1967 at the Seventh International Congress for Psychotherapy in Wiesbaden; in 1968 at the Third International Congress of Psychodrama in Vienna; in 1970 at the Sixth International Conference for Psychodrama in Zagreb; and in 1972 at the Seventh International Congress of Psychodrama in Tokyo.

 The papers presented by Hart made two fundamental points.